Erections & ejaculation

 All genitals (penises and clitorises) are of different shapes and sizes, and they change when they are erect.

-Erections happen many different times.
+Erections happen at different times.
 They can happen when you need to pee, when you’re waking up, if you feel attracted to someone (a.k.a. “turned on”), or at other random moments.
 It’s a part of growing up for lots of people!

 Ejaculation doesn’t always look the same for different people.
 Some are watery, and some are thicker.
 Some come out kind of like a squirt; others can remain inside in tiny tubes that connect to the urethra internally.
 If this happens, the ejaculate will most likely come out in the urine.